Bandstand Promenade

 The Bandstand Promenade, also known as Bandra Bandstand is a 1.2 kilometer long walkway along the sea on the western coast of Mumbai, India in the neighborhood of Bandra.
 It is simultaneously a popular hangout spot, a jogging track and a park.

 Towards the Land's End side of the promenade is an amphitheater.
 It serves as a venue for the Mumbai Festival, Celebrate Bandra and other events including concerts, classical dance and other performances.
 The 'Artist's Court' is another performance venue built into the promenade that witnesses public Jam sessions on Sundays.

 Other attractions

 Bandra fort

-Bandra Fort is located right at the end of road adjacent to Hotel Taj Land's End.
-It was built by the Portuguese in 1640 as a watchtower overlooking Mahim Bay, the Arabian Sea and the southern island of Mahim.
+Bandra Fort is located right at the end of the road, adjacent to Hotel Taj Land's End.
+It was built by the Portuguese in 1640 as a watchtower overlooking Mahim Bay, the Arabian Sea, and the southern island of Mahim.
 Castella de Aguada has been featured in several Hindi films, such as Dil Chahta Hai, Buddha Mil Gaya and Jaane Tu...
 Ya Jaane Na.

 Bandra Sea Link

 The Bandra–Worli Sea Link (BWSL), officially the Rajiv Gandhi Sea Link, is a cable-stayed bridge with pre-stressed concrete viaduct approaches, which links Bandra in West Mumbai with Worli and Nariman Point, and is the first phase of the proposed West Island Freeway system.
-The Sea Link reduces travel time between Bandra and Worli from 45 to 60 minutes to 7 minutes.
+The Sea Link reduces travel time between Bandra and Worli from 45 to 60 minutes down to 7 minutes.
 The link has an average traffic of around 37,500 vehicles per day.